How to use the Postoria MCP server

 Upload a local file

 The AI client can call upload_media_from_file with a local file path.
-The MCP server uploads the file to Postoria, completes the upload, and returns the media status.
+The local MCP server uploads the file to Postoria, completes the upload, and returns the media status.

 Example workflows